 - Travel and subsistence allowance - Members can claim for travel where their journeys are connected with approved council duties.

-You can find full details of the allowances in the Members allowances scheme 2012
+You can find full details in the Members' Allowances 2017 (PDF 240KB)

 Payment of allowances

-Details of the amount paid to each councillor for previous financial years are below.
+Details of the amount paid to each councillor for previous financial years are set out below.

 Review of allowances